ore-codes/typeshii/README.md

 # TypeShii Monorepo

-Welcome to **TypeShii**, a fast-paced multiplayer typing racing game built as part of a take-home assessment for PlayHour.ai.
+Welcome to **TypeShii**, a fast-paced multiplayer typing racing game built as part of a take-home assessment for a job application.
 This monorepo is managed using **Turborepo** and contains both the frontend and backend for the game.

 ## 🎮 About the Game